- How is chronic lymphocytic leukemia treated?

 Intravenous immunoglobulin (IVIG)

-Some patients with CLL have low levels of their own antibodies (immunoglobulins) to fight infection.
-This can lead to problems with lung and/or sinus infections that keep coming back.
+Some people with CLL don’t have enough antibodies (immunoglobulins) to fight infection.
+This can lead to repeated lung and/or sinus infections.
 The level of antibodies in the blood can be checked with a blood test, and if it is low, antibodies from donors can be given into a vein (IV) to raise the levels and help prevent infections.
 This is called intravenous immunoglobulin or IVIG.
-IVIG is often given once a month at first, but may be able to be given less often based on blood tests of antibody levels.
+IVIG is often given once a month at first, but may be needed less often based on blood tests of antibody levels.

 Antibiotics and anti-virals

-Patients getting certain chemotherapy drugs (such as purine analogs − see the chemotherapy section for details) and the antibody drug alemtuzumab (Campath) have a high risk of infections seen mainly in people with impaired immune systems, like infection with CMV (a virus) and pneumonia caused by Pneumocystis jiroveci.
-An anti-viral drug like acyclovir is often given to try to prevent CMV infections.
-To help prevent Pneumocystis pneumonia, a sulfa antibiotic is often given (trimethoprim with sulfamethoxazole, which is often known by the brand names Septra® and Bactrim®).
+Certain chemotherapy drugs (such as purine analogs − see the chemotherapy section for details) and the antibody drug alemtuzumab (Campath) can raise your risk of certain infections such as CMV (a virus) and pneumonia caused by Pneumocystis jiroveci.
+You might be given an anti-viral drug like acyclovir or valacyclovir (Valtrex®) to lower the risk of CMV infections.
+To help prevent Pneumocystis pneumonia, a sulfa antibiotic is often given (trimethoprim with sulfamethoxazole, which is often known by the brand names Septra® or Bactrim®).
 Other treatments are available for people who are allergic to sulfa drugs.

-Antibiotics and anti-viral drugs are also given to treat infections.
+Antibiotics and anti-viral drugs are also used to treat infections.
 Often, active infections require higher doses or different drugs than are used to prevent infections.

-Experts recommend that patients with CLL get the pneumonia vaccine every 5 years.
+Experts recommend that people with CLL get the pneumonia vaccine every 5 years.
 They also recommend a yearly flu shot (influenza vaccine).

 Vaccines that contain live viruses, such as the shingles vaccine (herpes zoster vaccine) should be avoided.